TykTechnologies/tyk-docs-hugo/README.md

 # Tyk Documentation

-This repository is the the source of the official [Tyk Documentation website](https://tyk.io/docs/).
+This repository is the source of the official [Tyk Documentation website](https://tyk.io/docs/).

 ## How to Contribute
 For issues and contribution, check our [contribution guide](./CONTRIBUTING.md) and our [technical contribution guide](./CONTRIBUTING-TECHNICAL-GUIDE.md)